Gabon coach has no problem with controversial equaliser

 Ghana players and staff were livid when Gabon did not return the ball to them after they had put the ball into touch with a Black Stars player on the ground in the 87th minute.

-From the throw in Gabon's Jim Allevinah scored an equaliser to cancel out Andre Ayew's 18th minute opener and ensure Friday's Group B game ended at 1-1.
+From the throw-in, Gabon's Jim Allevinah scored an equaliser to cancel out Andre Ayew's 18th-minute opener and ensure Friday's Group B game ended at 1-1.

 "I think the equaliser was totally logical for this match and we don't need to kick up a huge fuss," Neveu said after the match.